calherries/site/posts/2022-04-25-abstraction.md

 datatype point = Point of (double * double)
 ```

-Here a `point` is defined as a product type of doubles that is created using the type constructor `Point`.
-But by doing so we have already made more assumptions about a point than are necessary for a point abstraction.
-Here we are saying three things that aren't necessary for the point abstraction:
+Here a `point` is a product type of doubles that is created using the type constructor `Point`.
+But by defining it this way we have already made more assumptions than necessary for a point abstraction.

+Here are four things defined above that aren't necessary for a point abstraction:
 - Points need to be created with the `Point` type constructor
 - X and Y are doubles
-- X and Y can be accessed by pattern matching on the type
+- X and Y can be accessed by pattern matching on a value of type `Point`
-- Points can contain no other information other than X and Y. You can't add a 3rd dimension to a point, or an ID, or include a name.
+- Points can contain no other information other than X and Y. You can't add a 3rd dimension to a point, or an ID, or give the point a name.

 These smell like implementation details.
-Here is all that is needed for a 2D point abstraction:
+From my perspective, these are the only properties you need to know about a 2D point:

-- A point has at least two values, which represent the x and y axes in vector space.
+1. A point has at least two values, which represent the x and y axes in vector space.
-- Operations on points should be defined to adhere to the axioms in mathematics.
+2. Operations on points should be defined to adhere to the axioms in mathematics.
 For example, addition of two points should do pointwise addition.

 In the examples of points in Clojure shown previously, few assumptions were made.
 The common thread between them all is that they have X and Y points defined (somehow), and you could _imagine_ defining operations on them that match mathematical axioms.